 - 8.1.
-When a TPO has been made, it must be confirmed (with or without modifications) or revoked within 6 months of the letter to the landowner or Gazette Notice (whichever is later). - 8.2.
-The decision to confirm a TPO (or not) will: - be delegated to Officers where no objections have been received; - be made by the Development & Planning Authority Committee where objections have been received.

-9. Informing the Landowner and Representors of the Decision.
+When a TPO has been made, it must be confirmed (with or without modifications) or revoked within six months of the letter to the landowner or Gazette Notice (whichever is later).
+The Authority will regard the six month deadline as a maximum and therefore will confirm the TPO, or not confirm the TPO, as soon as practically possible. - 8.2.
+The decision to confirm or revoke a TPO will be: - delegated to Officers where no objections have been received; - made by the Development & Planning Authority Committee where objections have been received. - 9.
+Informing the Landowner and Representors of the Decision. - 9.1.

-9.1.
 Once a decision has been made to confirm the TPO, with or without modification, or revoke the TPO the Authority must inform the landowner in writing.
 If the landowner has objected to the TPO, the Authority will also set out how the objections have been considered.
-The Authority will also inform any representors and the person who initiated the TPO.

-10. Keeping the Register of Tree Protection Orders Up to Date.
+The Authority will also inform any representors and the person who initiated the TPO. - 10.
+Keeping the Register of Tree Protection Orders Up to Date. - 10.1.

-- 10.1.
 The Authority is required to maintain the Register of Tree Protection Orders.
 Therefore, if a tree(s) no longer merits protection, a landowner can request that the TPO is revoked.
 Such requests must be made to the Development and Planning Authority in writing and supported by a statement setting out why the tree does not contribute to public amenity and/or it is not expedient to protect the tree (see Section 4 of this document).
-The Authority decision will be final and there is no appeal against this decision. - 10.2.
+The Authority's decision will be final and there is no appeal against this decision. - 10.2.
 In the following circumstances a planning application, instead of a request to revoke the TPO, should be made: - a) any harm or damage being caused or likely to be caused by the tree to buildings or structures; - b) the tree is in poor health; - c) the tree(s) is causing a nuisance (e.g. overshadowing or falling leaves); - d) the tree(s) will be removed to re-plant another tree(s);